Gathering the information

-The catalogue of mental measures is based on a review of the mental health and wellbeing measures in British cohort and longitudinal studies.
-Here we give an overview of studies that met inclusion criteria, what information can be found in the catalogue and how this information was collected.
+The Catalogue of mental measures is based on a review of the mental health and wellbeing measures in UK cohort and longitudinal studies.
+Here we give an overview of studies that met inclusion criteria, what information can be found in the Catalogue and how this information was collected.

 Cohort and longitudinal studies included in the review

-According to CLOSER, the UK is home to the world’s largest and longest-running portfolio of longitudinal studies which feature large sample sizes, wide breadths of measures and exceptionally long follow-up times.
-The catalogue focuses on studies that met five main criteria.
-To be included in the catalogue, studies need to:
+The UK is home to the world’s largest and longest-running portfolio of longitudinal studies which feature large sample sizes, wide breadths of measures and exceptionally long follow-up times.
+The Catalogue focuses on studies that met five main criteria.
+To be included in the Catalogue, studies need to:

 - Have collected, or plan to collect, data at multiple time points.
 Most studies in the catalogue are cohort or household panel studies.
 This means that data were collected about the same individuals or households over time.
 A small number of large repeated cross-sectional studies, which collected information from a new sample at each time point, have also been included because of the value they bring to mental health research.